Bright-Shard/website/blog/ai.md

 This economic power still has a weakness, though - it feeds on public opinion, and more specifically, misinformation.
 Here's some examples of that:
 - As mentioned before, OpenAI doesn't publicly release financial statements.
 Because there's few public, concrete numbers for its finances, all of us in the general public really have to rely on word-of-mouth and gut instinct about how they're doing financially.
 This allows them to make it *seem* like they're making money, because they always publicly mention the billions they raise in investments without ever discussing their even larger losses.
 - In some cases, companies call software "AI" that is actually a completely unrelated technology.
 The [Rabbit R1](https://www.rabbit.tech/), for example, [raised tens of millions in funding](https://www.rabbit.tech/newsroom/rabbit-raises-additional-10m) for a cheap, handheld AI product.
 It was later revealed to actually rely on [simple scripts](https://youtu.be/zLvFc_24vSM?t=235) from a well-known project called [Playwright](https://playwright.dev/), and really provided no AI services at all besides ChatGPT queries.
 - Finally, companies profit by overstating what AI will do.
 There was Sam Altman claiming his company would invent AGI, but even other companies like Apple have oversold their AI products.
-[Apple Intelligence](https://www.apple.com/apple-intelligence/) has seen tons of [delays](https://9to5mac.com/2024/10/23/why-the-apple-intelligence-delays-what-about-the-new-siri-craig-federighi-explains-video/), and has [mixed results according to MKBHD](https://www.youtube.com/watch?v=haDjmBT9tu4) (MKBHD actually *specifically* calls out this exact point!).
+[Apple Intelligence](https://www.apple.com/apple-intelligence/) has seen tons of [delays](https://9to5mac.com/2024/10/23/why-the-apple-intelligence-delays-what-about-the-new-siri-craig-federighi-explains-video/), and has [mixed results according to MKBHD](https://www.youtube.com/watch?v=haDjmBT9tu4) (MKBHD actually *specifically* calls out this exact point of overselling!).

 So, then - what can *you* do about these issues with AI?
 Well, surprisingly, it's quite simple: **talk about what you know**.
 Knowledge is power, so spread what you've read here, and any additional details you learn in your own research.
 Since AI is running largely on mislead public opinion, spreading the truth is one of the simplest ways to cut through its nonsense.
 This is actually the exact reason I wrote this blog post to begin with.